jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/write/set.md

     *   If the current split isn't locked, move on to the next one.

         ```solidity
+        // If not locked, continue.
         if (block.timestamp >= _currentSplits[_i].lockedUntil) continue;
         ```
-    *   If the current split is locked, check to make sure the new `_splits` includes it.
-The only property of a locked split that can have changed is its `lockedUntil` property, which can be extended.
+    *   If the current split is locked, check to make sure the new splits includes it.
+The only property of a locked split that can have changed is its locked deadline, which can be extended.

         ```solidity
         // Keep a reference to whether or not the locked split being iterated on is included.